 Our goal however should be to merit doing Torah for the sake of Torah without any ulterior motives at all.
 May HaShem bless us with such observance!

-Emuna!
-Active faith!"Know this day and consider it in your heart that HaShem is God in heaven above and on earth below; there is no other" (Deuteronomy 4:39).So What is Emuna?
+Emunah!
+Active faith!"Know this day and consider it in your heart that HaShem is God in heaven above and on earth below; there is no other" (Deuteronomy 4:39).So What is Emunah?

-Basic Level emuna: The firm belief that everything comes from HaShem by way of perfect Divine Providence, even the tiniest and most seemingly insignificant event.
+Basic Level Emunah: The firm belief that everything comes from HaShem by way of perfect Divine Providence, even the tiniest and most seemingly insignificant event.

-Intermediate-level emuna: In addition to flawless basic emuna, the intermediate believes that everything HaShem does is for the very best.
+Intermediate-level Emunah: In addition to flawless basic Emunah, the intermediate believes that everything HaShem does is for the very best.

 As Rav Aryeh Kaplan explained:The commandments should not only supercede one's logic, they should even transcend one's personal tastes.
 We do not keep the commandment because they suit our fancy, but because God told us to.
 Our sages thus teach us that one should not say, "I will not eat pig because it disgusts me."
 Rather, one should say, "I would enjoy pork but I will not eat it because God has commanded me not to."